Where to Stay in Rome: A Local’s Ultimate Guide for First-Time Visitors

 This guide is specifically written for first-time visitors who want to stay central, safe, and well-connected — without overthinking Rome’s endless neighborhood options.

 One important thing to know before we dive deep into the best neighborhoods in Rome, is that Rome is an immense city – hence the nickname “Eternal City“.
-It’s that type of destination you just have to keep visiting, because you’ll always find a new detail.
-Due to this, for first-time visitors, it’s crucial you stay as central as possible.
+It’s that type of destination you just have to keep visiting, because you’ll always find something new.
+Because of this, for first-time visitors, it’s crucial you stay in a central neighborhood..

 Why?
 Because you want to make the most of your precious time in Italy — rather than waste it on public transportation or 45-minute walks to reach one attraction.
 The neighborhoods I share below are the 3 most central, most optimal, and safest picks.